HwWobbe/DefinitiveData-DeltaAlerts/README.md

 ### QuickLinks & Comments:
 - Note: the common QuickLinks may be effective - since this is a second WORKs instance.
+  - consider TextBlaze impacts
     - persist in trying to understand the intermittant appearance of these blocks.
 - CnIt and f.c.r. could be shared, refactored content
   - consider the potential enhancements of a dynamic, generic title. based on the current ToolStack
     - Chat... suloutions should be effective